Reference Tests

 files.
 Different kinds of reference results can be regenerated by

-passing in a comma-separated list of kind
+passing in a comma-separated list of kind names immediately after

-option.
-If no list of kind
+the --write option.
+If no list of kind names is provided, then all

 test results will be regenerated.